markscherz/GenBankTabler/README.md

 `pip install pandas biopython`

 # Usage
-`python GenBankTabler.py --csv_file species_list.csv --email yourNCBIemail@email.com --min_marker_count 5 --merge_on both`
+`python GenBankTabler.py --csv_file species_list.csv --email yourNCBIemail@email.com --min_marker_count 5 --merge_on both --include_unlinked`

-where `species_list.csv` is a csv file containing one species name per line. --min_marker_count is the minimum number of sequences per marker to retain that marker.
+where `species_list.csv` is a csv file containing one species name per line. --min_marker_count is the minimum number of sequences per marker to retain that marker. the `--include_unlinke` flag tells it to output tables of voucherless specimens, which can be used at your discretion.
+If you do not specify this flag, those specimens are dropped altogether.

 or

-`python GenBankTabler.py --taxon "taxon" --email yourNCBIemail@email.com --min_marker_count 5 --merge_on both`
+`python GenBankTabler.py --taxon "taxon" --email yourNCBIemail@email.com --min_marker_count 5 --merge_on both --include_unlinked`

 where "taxon" is your taxon of interest